vaikunthd/Walmart-Sales-Forecast/README.md

 ## 📈 Results

 My models show promising results in predicting Walmart's weekly sales.

+*Example results:*
+- **Random Forest Regressor:** RMSE = 7550.82, R² = 0.89
+- **XGBoost Regressor:** RMSE = 3565.72, R² = 0.97

-Detailed performance metrics and visualizations can be found in the Jupyter Notebook.
+Detailed performance metrics and visualizations are available in the Jupyter Notebook.

+## ⚠️ Limitations

+- The analysis is based on historical data and may not account for unforeseen events (e.g., pandemics, economic shifts).
+- Model predictions may not generalize to stores or departments not well represented in the training data.
+- External factors beyond the provided features (e.g., local promotions, competitor actions) are not included.

 ## 🔮 Future Enhancements